-Amongst the coyotes and cacti splintered across the arid desert plains of Arizona lies the city of Phoenix, home to every major sports league in the country, except that is, for the world's biggest: football.
+Amongst the coyotes and cacti splintered across the arid desert plains of Arizona lies the city of Phoenix, home to every major sports league in the United States, except that is, for the world's biggest: football.

 But there is an organisation which is trying to change all that...